Wet Blanket Policy: Plot

-"The Woody Woodpecker Song" and Buzz Buzzard
+Production Notes

-Wet Blanket Policy is notable for several debuts.
-First, the film was the first appearance of Woody Woodpecker's theme song, "The Woody Woodpecker Song."
+Wet Blanket Policy is notable the first cartoon to introduce Woody's new theme song, "The Woody Woodpecker Song".
 Written by George Tibbles and Ramey Idriss, the song was performed by Kay Kyser, with Gloria Wood providing vocals and Harry Babbitt chiming in with Woody's trademark laugh.
 The song was a smash hit, selling over 250,000 records within ten days of its release.
-Cashing in on the unexpected popularity, Walter Lantz hastily inserted the tune into Wet Blanket Policy, his latest film in production as the time (which explains why the action and music do not match up for the first minute of the film).
-As a result of including "The Woody Woodpecker Song" in Wet Blanket Policy, the song became the first and only tune from an animated short subject to be nominated for the Academy Award for Best Original Song losing the award to Buttons and Bows.
+Cashing in on the unexpected popularity, Walter Lantz hastily inserted the tune into Wet Blanket Policy, his latest film in production at the time (which explains why the action and music do not match up for the first minute of the film).
+As a result of including "The Woody Woodpecker Song" in Wet Blanket Policy, the song became the first and only tune from an animated short subject to be nominated for the Academy Award for Best Original Song, losing the award to "Buttons and Bows" from The Paleface.
 Lantz adopted the song as Woody's theme music from then on.

-Secondly, Wet Blanket Policy prominently featured Woody's new adversary, Buzz Buzzard.
+The cartoon also prominently featured Woody's new adversary, Buzz Buzzard.
 Buzz proved to be a more popular foil for Woody than Wally Walrus, who appeared less frequently in Woody cartoons after this film.
-Buzz would appear with the famous woodpecker steadily until 1955's Bunco Busters, when he was replaced by Dapper Denver Dooley (who debuted in 1955's Square Shootin' Square and would stay on board until 1959's The Tee Bird), Gabby Gator (who debuted in 1960's Southern Fried Hospitality and appeared recurrently until 1963's Greedy Gabby Gator), and Ms. Meany (who debuted in 1963's Calling Dr. Woodpecker and stayed throughout the rest of the shorts' run) as Woody's main antagonist in the series; Buzz would only reappear ten years after Dooley's final appearance, in 1969's Tumble Weed Greed.
+Buzz would appear regularly with Woody until 1955's Bunco Busters, when he was replaced by Dapper Denver Dooley (who debuted in 1955's Square Shootin' Square and used until 1959's The Tee Bird), Gabby Gator (who debuted in 1960's Southern Fried Hospitality and appeared recurrently until 1963's Greedy Gabby Gator), and Ms. Meany (who debuted in 1963's Calling Dr. Woodpecker and stayed throughout the rest of the shorts' run) as Woody's main antagonist in the series; Buzz would only reappear ten years after Dooley's final appearance, in 1969's Tumble Weed Greed.

 Lionel Stander provided the voice of Buzz Buzzard for his earliest appearances.
 When Stander was blacklisted in 1951, Dal McKennon stepped in as Buzz as well as Wally and Dooley.